|CNY Hiking HOME PAGE||Finger Lakes Trail||FLT Central Section||NCT in Central New York||Hiking in Tompkins County|

 Finger Lakes Trail - North Country Trail

 The Finger LakesTrail / North Country Trail enters Sweedler Nature Preserve from the west near the parking area off NY 13/38/96.
 The trail crosses Cayuga Inlet and soon enters the preserve.
 The crossing at Cayuga Inlet is the lowest point of the Finger Lakes Trail in all of New York state at 430 feet.
-After crossing Lick Brook there is a side trail that leads to the waterfalls.
-There is also a blue blazed trail that steeply leads up the gorge.
+After crossing Lick Brook there is a side trail that leads to the High Falls of Lick Brook.
+There is also a blue blazed trail that steeply leads up the gorge with some views of a few other falls/cascades.
 Following the FLT/NCT, the trail ascends at a better grade and passes an unnamed waterfall.

 This section of the trail is one of the most popular in New York.
 It climbs over 1000 feet from Cayuga Inlet on it's way to Danby State Forest.
 The trail reaches Townline Road and leaves Sweedler Preserve as the trail turns right, following the road.
 The orange blazed trail ahead travels 1.9 miles to Buttermilk Falls State Park.
 This spur trail is closed for hunting from Oct 13-Dec15.
 Please respect the landowners request and stay off the trail during these dates.
 Remember that it's the generosity of these landowners that allows the trail to continue through these private lands.